Treatment Effects with Targeting Instruments: The Framework

 \subsection{Restricting Heterogeneity}

-As in most of this literature, we will need an assumption that restricts the heterogeneity in the counterfactual mappings $T_i(z)$.
+As in most of this literature, we will need an assumption that restricts the heterogeneity in the counterfactual mappings $T_i(z)$, that is, potential treatments.
 In the binary/binary model, this is most often done by imposing LATE-monotonicity.
-As is well-known, LATE-monotonicity imposes that (i) or (ii) must hold: \begin{enumerate} \item[(i)] for each observation $i$, $T_i(1)\geq T_i(0)$; \item[(ii)] for each observation $i$, $T_i(0)\geq T_i(1)$. \end{enumerate}
+As is well-known, LATE-monotonicity imposes that (denoting instrument values as $z=0,1$) (i) or (ii) must hold: \begin{enumerate} \item[(i)] for each observation $i$, $T_i(1)\geq T_i(0)$; \item[(ii)] for each observation $i$, $T_i(0)\geq T_i(1)$. \end{enumerate}

 With more than two treatment values and/or more than two instrument values, there are many ways to restrict the heterogeneity in treatment assignment.
-Since treatments are not ordered in any meaningful way, we cannot apply the results in~\citet{angrist1995two} for instance. \citet{MTW:2020} state several versions of monotonicity for a binary treatment model with $\abs{\calZ}>2$.
-They propose an assumption PM (partial monotonicity) which applies binary LATE-monotonicity component by component.
-This requires that the instruments be interpretable as vectors, which is not necessarily the case here.
+Since treatments may not be ordered in any meaningful way, we cannot apply the results in~\citet{angrist1995two} for instance. \citet{MTW:2020} state several versions of monotonicity for a binary treatment model with $\abs{\calZ}>2$.
+They propose a ``partial monotonicity'' assumption which applies binary LATE-monotonicity component by component.
+This requires that the instruments be interpretable as combinations of component instruments, which is not necessarily the case here.

 To cut through this complexity, we assume from now on that assignment to treatment can be represented by an Additive Random-Utility Model (ARUM), that is by a discrete choice problem with additively separable errors: